 Fraunhofer IAIS

-Fraunhofer Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS) is the leading institute for AI within the Fraunhofer Society and one of Europe’s leading applied research institutions.
-With the new office of Fraunhofer IAIS in Dresden, the institute expands their expertise to our region with a focus on conversational AI allowing humans to communicate efficiently with machines.
+The Fraunhofer Institute for Intelligent Analysis and Information Systems (IAIS) is the Fraunhofer Society’s leading institute for AI and one of Europe’s leading applied research institutions.
+With its new office in Dresden, Fraunhofer IAIS is expanding its expertise to our region, focusing on conversational AI, which allows humans to communicate efficiently with machines.

 Visit Fraunhofer IAIS